skyclouds2001/Python-Learning/README.md

 # Python-Learning

-The repository contains codes when learning Python school class in 2021.3 - 2021.6.
+The repository contains codes when learning Python in school classes during 2021.3 and 2021.6.